SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 Energy reviews

-Energy data is collected using a portable data logger to monitor equipment like air compressors, electric boilers and chillers, helping us to identify areas of high energy usage across our campuses.
+We collect energy data using a portable data logger to monitor equipment like air compressors, electric boilers and chillers, helping us to identify areas of high energy usage across our campuses.
 This data is analysed using visual dashboards.

-Recent initiatives in 2022 and 2023 have led to significant energy savings in our Veterinary school by optimizing schedules, enhancing controls, and redesigning systems.
+Recent initiatives since 2022 have led to significant energy savings in:

 International collaborations

-A substantial 71 per cent of Massey University’s 181 SDG7 Clean and Affordable Energy publications between 2019 and 2023 resulted from international collaborations (Scopus database extracted using SciVal in October 2024).
+68% of Massey University’s 152 SDG7 Clean and Affordable Energy publications between 2020 and 2024 resulted from international collaborations (Scopus database extracted using SciVal in October 2025).

-Key areas of focus for this research included energy efficiency, energy conservation, energy engineering, biofuel, and renewable energy.
+Key areas of focus for this research included energy transition, green buildings and biofuel.

 Massey has committed that all new buildings achieve the 5 Green Star New Zealand Excellence rating in the Green Star building standard or the equivalent.
 This standard is a sustainability rating system certified by the Green Building Council Australia.